maiconpinto/ionic-app-example/README.md

-# ionic-app-example
+# Ionic App Example

-Ionic App Example - for study
+My goal is to create a repository for study with Ionic 2.